 - Wear a nightguard if you are prone to grinding your teeth at night.

-- If you’re known to grind your teeth during sleep (bruxism), it is important to wear a night guard.
+- If you’re known to grind your teeth during sleep (bruxism), it is vital to wear a night guard.

 - Wearing a sports mouthguard while doing impact or combat sports.

-With good dental hygiene practices and check-up and cleans, dental implants should last a lifetime.
-If you suddenly experience issues from the early stages after surgery or several years after your dental implant surgery please contact an Amazing Smiles dental clinic close to you.
+Dental implants should last a lifetime with good dental hygiene and regular dental visits.
+If you suddenly experience issues from the early stages after surgery or several years after your dental implant surgery, don’t hesitate to contact an Amazing Smiles dental near you.